baltej223/md_interpreter/README.md

-# md_interpreter
+# Markdown files interpreter
-Make github like README file in your own website
+Make github like README in HTML site
+**IT IS NOT A README FILE GENRATOR**
 ```
 https://baltej223.github.io/md_interpreter/main.js
 ```